Learn

 - You have a 401(k).
 If you have a 401(k) or any other kind of retirement plan in which your employer will match some percentage of your contribution, contribute enough to get the full match.
 This is like free money from your employer, so don't leave it on the table.

 - You're getting close to retirement.
-If you're older, you probably want to focus on your nest egg and give it a little time to grow.3
+If you're older, you probably want to focus on your nest egg2 and give it a little time to grow.
+Also, since you can only make contributions to tax-advantaged retirement accounts while you are actually working, you may not have much more time to make these contributions.

 The issue of paying off debt versus saving for retirement doesn't have to be an either/or question.
-If you can afford to put a little more toward retirement while also making more than the minimum payment on your balances to pay down debt faster, go for it!
+If you can afford to put a little more toward retirement while also making more than the minimum payment existing debt, go for it!
 You'll be in a better financial position in the long run if you can put more cash toward both goals at the same time.

 To do this, you might need to create a budget or look at where you can cut back on costs to free up more cash.
 Consider cutting back on discretionary spending (like entertainment, meals out, and expensive vacations).
 Also, you might be able to find ways to earn more money (like picking up more hours at work, trying your hand at freelancing or consulting, or helping your neighbors out with odd jobs).